SCALE-LETKF-RIKEN/scale-letkf/doc/Baroclinic-waves.md

 ## Overview

 This is an idealized dry baroclinic waves experiment in a beta-plane channel domain, using the extension of the SCALE-RM testcase `scale-rm/test/case/barocwave/Ullrich15` ([Ullich et al. (2015)](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/qj.2583)).
 The state variables are nudged to a specific zonally-homogeneous reference state which is baroclinically unstable.
 The nudging time scales for temperature and horizontal winds are specified by the namelist parameters.
-Default setting is 10 days for temperature for the entire domain and horizontal winds for levels below 3 km.
+Default setting is 10 days for temperature for the entire domain and 10 days for horizontal winds for levels below 3 km.

 The figure below shows the y-z cross section of the reference temperature field.
 <img src="img/baroc/image_yz.png" width=300px><br>

-The default size of the domain is 40000km in X, 6000km in Y, and 30km in Z. Boundary conditions are cyclic in X and rigid in Y. The Corioli's parameter and the beta correspond to the values at 45 degrees north.
+The default size of the domain is 40000km in X, 6000km in Y, and 30km in Z. Boundary conditions are cyclic in X and static in Y. The Coriolis parameter and the beta correspond to the values at 45 degrees north.
-Baroclinic waves keep emerging and dissipating.
+Integrating the model forward in time, baroclinic waves are repeatedly observed emerging and dissipating.
 After some spin-up period from an initial state with small perturbation, the state variables reach statistical equilibrium, while the time series is unsteady and non-periodic.

 The figure below shows the snapshot of RHOT at 2500m height level after long integration.
 <img src="img/baroc/image_xy.png" width=600px><br>

-This possesses the characteristic of spacio-temporal chaos where initial perturbation grows with time, setting intrinsic limit of predictability.
-The average properties of the strange attractor such as Lyapunov exponents can be obtained by integrating the model for sufficiently long period.
-In this sense, this model is analogous to conceptual Lorenz(1996) and global Held-Suarez(1994) models.
+The model replicates the concept of spatiotemporal chaos in which initial perturbation grows with time, until the limit of predictability is reached.
+The basic properties of the strange attractor such as Lyapunov exponents can be obtained by integrating the model for sufficiently long period.
+In this sense, this model is analogous to Lorenz(1996) conceptual model and Held-Suarez(1994) global model.

-The prognostic state variables are only MOMX, MOMY, MOMZ, and RHOT.
-In most cases, horizontal winds and temperature (U, V, T) are the only variables to analyze.
+The prognostic state variables are MOMX, MOMY, MOMZ, and RHOT.
+In most cases, we sould analyse horizontal winds and temperature (U, V, T).

 ## Setup